-NASA and America’s mission in space are important components to our national security, local and national economic growth; and to the advancement of new technologies.
+NASA and America’s mission in space are important components to our national security, local and national economic growth; and to the advancement of new technologies and our global economic competitiveness.
 America’s achievements in space are universally recognized and admired around the world.

 Yet, today our nation’s leadership in space is being threatened by Russia, China, India and others.
 We must recognize and respond to this threat with urgency.
 We cannot rely on our past and pretend that is enough to propel us as the world leader in space.
-I am afraid that the current Administration and too many in Congress have lost the vision and that they have taken our past achievements for granted.
+Too many in Washington have lost the vision and they have taken our past achievements for granted.

 Click here to learn more about NASA's current and future missions in space.

 Rep. Posey's Statement on the Passing of John Glenn

 House Passes Rep. Posey's Bipartisan Bill to Commemorate the 50th Anniversary of Apollo 11